markguinn/silverstripe-clockwork/README.md

 be no slowdown in live mode because the database proxy adapter is not installed and clockwork is never activated.

+**NOTE:** This version requires SilverStripe 3.2.
+For 3.1 compatibility use v0.1.0

 Usage
 -----